devtoni/tictactoe-kata/README.md

 ok --> If a player is able to draw three X’s or three O’s in a row, that player wins.

-If all nine squares are filled and neither player has three in a row, the game is a draw.
+ok --> If all nine squares are filled and neither player has three in a row, the game is a draw.